danielbyun/epic_react/TIL.md

 #### Fifth Exercise: Styling

-- Starting to use JSX
+- Starting to use jsx
 - Kent's answer is interesting because of a nested ternary statement like mine, he plucks in the size component directly by using the template literals

 ```jsx